 If you have been harmed due to the negligence of the property owner or manager on whose premises the injury occurred, you may be eligible for compensation by filing a successful premises liability lawsuit here in South Carolina.
 We all know that “accidents” sometimes happen, but if your injuries can be linked to inadequate security or careless maintenance, the negligent party may be legally responsible for the medical bills, lost earnings, pain and suffering, disfigurement, emotional distress and/or permanent physical disability you have endured.

-Serving South Carolina residents for years, the skilled personal injury attorneys at The Michael Jeffcoat Firm can help you recoup losses that you may have suffered through no fault of your own.
+Serving South Carolina residents for years, the skilled personal injury attorneys at The Jeffcoat Firm can help you recoup losses that you may have suffered through no fault of your own.

 Visitors or tenants on another party’s property can experience accidents through no fault of their own if the owner or manager fails to execute the “duty of care” that he or she owes to those visiting or residing there.
-Such accidents can occur when responsible parties do not provide adequate security or maintain the property in such a way that injury can occur through slips or falls, criminal activity, or other means.
+Such accidents can occur when responsible parties do not provide adequate security or maintain the property in such a way that a slip and fall injury can occur through slips or falls, criminal activity, or other means.